hans-kson/optim_fun/README.md

 # optim_fun
-testing basic functions of various optimization frameworks
+Testing basic functions of various optimization frameworks.
+Mostly simple examples from each frameworks doc.
+Just to have it a little consolidated.